-Here are some tips for making hand-painted photography backgrounds, including my favorite techniques and materials.
+Here are some tips for making hand-painted photography backgrounds, including my favourite techniques and materials.

 Acrylic paint is a true marvel.
 First of all, you can use it on almost any surface.
 Wood, hardboard, plastic, cloth, glass, you name it.

 Second, it has an incomparable covering power.
-Meaning, you can paint it on top of another paint without worrying too much about preparing the background for coloring.
+You can paint it on top of another paint without worrying too much about preparing the surface.

 Third, acrylic paints are water-soluble.
 Different oil-based paints involve the use of powerful solvents.
 But with acrylic, you can clean your hands and paintbrushes with any soap.
 To thin out the acrylic paint, add some water.

 Acrylic paint also becomes water-resistant when dry.
 I love to shoot tea and coffee splashes.
-To do that, I need a background that can survive liters and liters of spilled liquid.
+To do that, I need a background that can survive litres and litres of spilt liquid.

 I took a sheet of hardboard, painted it with acrylic paint — and didn’t even bother with a topcoat.
 The only background I’ve ever ruined during my work was one I bought from a ‘professional’.

-When drying, acrylic paint forms something like a film.
+When drying, acrylic paint forms a film.
 This is water-resistant and quite durable.
 The only thing you should be careful with are fresh and frozen berries.